 The Isle of Sheppey is an island off the northern coast of Kent, England.
 It covers around 90 km2 of open marshes, rolling grasslands, and breach strewn coast.
 Set against a backdrop of heavy industry lining the Thames Estuary, and a short drive away from London’s bustling metropolis, Sheppey is a green oasis home to two national nature reserves: Elmley and Swale.
-These predominantly wetland habitats support an enormous range of birds and are famous for their large numbers of marsh harriers and short-eared owls, as well as wetland birds such as avocets, terns, grebes, cormorants, herons, geese, and oystercatchers.
+These predominantly wetland habitats support an enormous range of birds and are famous for their large numbers of marsh harriers and short-eared owls, as well as wetland birds such as avocets, terns, grebes, cormorants, herons, and geese.
 Beyond the marshes, the sandy coastline is home to both grey and harbour seals.
-Sheppey even has an established scorpion population – which have been resident since the 1860s when they were imported on a visiting ship!
+Sheppey even has a scorpion population that’s been resident since the 1860s when they were imported on a visiting ship!

 Typical activities: bird watching, boat trip

 WILDLIFE IN Sheppey

 According to reports submitted to WildSide the top ten most popular species that can be seen here are:

 #1 Avocet – 33% OF Wildside users (1/3) REPORTED SIGHTINGS

 Avocets became extinct in the UK in the 1840s thanks to egg collectors and taxidermists.
 However, in the Second World War, a bomb blew a hole in the sea wall at Havergate Island, just along the coast from the RSPB’s Minsmere Reserve.
 As the tidal river flooded in, it created the perfect conditions for this beautiful bird.
 Thanks to this and ongoing conservation efforts, they can now be seen in the East and South West of England.
 They have even become the logo for the RSPB following their successful recolonisation of the UK.